xmtp/XIPs/XIPs/xip-message-content-types.md

 ## Reference Implementation

-An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
-If the implementation is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/xip-####/`.

----

 https://github.com/xmtp/xmtp-js/pull/68

 ## Security Considerations

-All XIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
-Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
-E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
-XIP submissions missing the "Security Considerations" section will be rejected.
-An XIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.

----

 This API change allows transmitting arbitrary and therefore potentially dangerous types of content.
 Complex decoding or presentation logic can trigger undesirable or dangerous behavior in the receiving client.
 The authority of any given content type SHOULD provide suitable guidance on how to handle the content type safely.